thautwarm/diojit/README.md

     Yes.

+    In fact, now a callsite in any JIT function can raise an exception.
+It will not be handled by JIT functions, instead, it is lifted up to the root call, which is a pure Python call.

-    It will be done when we have efforts on translating CPython bytecode about exception handling into untyped DIO IR(`jit.absint.abs.In_Stmt`).
+    Exception handling will be supported when we have efforts on translating CPython bytecode about exception handling into untyped DIO IR (`jit.absint.abs.In_Stmt`).

-    This will be finished simultaneously with the support for `for` loop.
+    P.S: This will be finished simultaneously with the support for `for` loop.

     </p>
     </details>

-3. Support `for` loop is missing.
+3. Support for `for` loop is missing.

     <details><summary>Why?</summary>
     <p>

-    Firstly, in CPython, `for` loop relies on exception handling.
+    Firstly, in CPython, `for` loop relies on exception handling, which is not supported yet.

     Secondly, we're considering a fast path for `for` loop, maybe proposing a `__citer__` protocol for faster iteration for JIT functions, which requires communications with Python developers.